201 Jobs Found

 - A university degree in Computer Science or other related discipline or completion of a two (2) year diploma/certificate in Computer Information Systems from a recognized post-secondary institution combined with two (2) to three (3) years of related progressive experience.

-- Two to three years experience that includes program design, programming, unit testing, system testing, acceptance testing, and implementation specifically for geospatial and related technologies (ArcGIS, ArcGIS Online, FME, AutoCAD, QGIS, etc.) The role requires proficiency in programming languages commonly used in GIS development, such as Python, JavaScript, or R
+- Two to three years experience that includes program design, programming, unit testing, system testing, acceptance testing, and implementation specifically for geospatial and related technologies (ArcGIS, ArcGIS Online, FME, AutoCAD, QGIS, etc.) The role requires proficiency in programming languages commonly used in GIS development, such as Python, JavaScript.

 - Should have working experience with GIS Libraries and Frameworks like ArcGIS API for Python, ArcGIS JavaScript API, Leaflet, OpenLayers, and GDAL.